Quadrilateral Security Dialogue: Comparisons to NATO

 Following the 2020 Malabar naval exercises, American secretary of state and former CIA director Mike Pompeo met with members of the Quad to discuss converting the security arrangement into an "Asian NATO" with "shared security and geopolitical goals".
 One commentator at the South China Morning Post described the concept as "a bulwark against the rise of China", and a Chinese diplomat protested the concept as an attempt to "wind back the clock of history."
+Indian Foreign Minister S. Jaishankar denies China's allegations and claimed India never had 'NATO mentality'.